 Q: What if I already have purchased a secure certificate for my site?

 A: To ensure timely annual maintenance of your certificates and your sites, we are requiring that Encompass be the party to provision and maintain the certificates on behalf of the client.

 Q: Will my site be down when the change is made?

 A: No, your Encompass site will not have to be down in order to implement the change.
 However, immediately after the change is made your site will be cleared from cache, causing temporary slowness for initial users.

 Q: Are there any potential implications I should be aware of after SSL is implemented on my site?

-A: Yes, converting your iModules site to SSL will help secure all of the content that is hosted via your iModules site.
-However, any links or content on your site that is hosted external to iModules and on an insecure source will cause mixed content warnings.
+A: Yes, converting your Encompass site to SSL will help secure all of the content that is hosted via your Encompass site.
+However, any links or content on your site that is hosted external to Encompass and on an insecure source will cause mixed content warnings.
 See the Mixed Content Overview page to learn more about mixed content.

 Q: How do I determine what is causing a page to receive a mixed content indicator?

 A: For Safari, go to Safari on the menu bar > Preference > Advanced > Select "Show Develop menu in menu bar".
 Once the developer tools have been turned on, right click on any area of the page and select Inspect Element.
 Navigate to the console tab and review the highlighted items that the browser is saying are the cause of the mixed content indicator.